 Jessica Newman: Assistant Teaching Professor, Elliott School of Communication

-Mark Vermillion: Chair, Sport Management and Director, Workforce Leadership degree program
+Mark Vermillion: Chair, Sport Management and Director, Organizational Leadership and Learning degree program

 In addition to our Board Members, we have a number of Student Board Members that impact The Fuse's work on a day-to-day basis.
 These Student Board Members are as follows: